-The Higher Education Opportunity Act (HEOA) was signed into law on August 14, 2008.
-Final regulations were issued on October 29, 2009.
-Enforcement of the HEOA provisions formally began July 1, 2010, and all colleges and universities are required to make a good-faith effort at compliance.
-The Act includes several provisions concerning unauthorized distribution of copyrighted materials including music, movies, books and others commonly referred to as "file sharing".
+The Higher Education Opportunity Act (HEOA) requires all colleges and universities to make a good-faith effort to inform students of the provisions concerning unauthorized distribution or file sharing of copyrighted materials including music, movies, books.
 Specifically, the provisions require Sul Ross State University to:

 - Provide an annual disclosure to students informing them of federal copyright laws and explaining institutional policies and sanctions related to violations of copyright law

-- A plan to effectively combat the unauthorized distribution of copyrighted material by users of the Sul Ross network
+- A plan to effectively combat the unauthorized distribution of copyrighted material by users of the Sul Ross State University network

-- A plan to "offer alternatives to illegal downloading"
+- A plan to offer alternatives to illegal downloading or distribution